Guidance

 Nationality certificates that show the place of birth is unknown

-If a nationality certificate shows ‘UNKNOWN’ in the place and country of birth, you must refer to place and country of birth guidance.
+If a nationality certificate shows ‘UNKNOWN’ in the place and country of birth, you must refer to Place and country of birth guidance.

 Nationality certificate shows only a country of birth

-If a nationality certificate shows only a country of birth in the place and country of birth, you must refer to place and country of birth guidance.
+If a nationality certificate shows only a country of birth in the place and country of birth, you must refer to Place and country of birth guidance.

-Checking a British nationality certificate with UKVI
+Checking a British nationality certificate

 How to check a British nationality certificate with UKVI

 You must continue to examine the customer’s application in line with all guidance if the certificate details match the UKVI records and you have no other fraud concerns.
-When the details on the certificate do not match the details on the UKVI systems, you may need to contact UKVI direct to confirm the information and decide what you must do next.
+When the details on the certificate do not match the details on the UKVI systems, you may need to contact UKVI directly to confirm the information and decide what you must do next.

 Nationality certificates: suspected mistakes